YellowGregs/Loadstring/Arsenal Silent-Aim.md

 ---

-You can now turn it on by setting it up like this `silentAim.Enabled = true`.
+You can turn it on by setting it up like this `silentAim.Enabled = true`. in your UI Lib.